SF Bay Area · SoMa to Palo Alto · USD billing

 • $9,000–$15,000+/month, Category leaders, enterprise-stage AI, public-company challengers.
 Embedded senior team, continuous editorial output, digital PR at scale.
 Realistic for defending and extending head-term rankings in category-leading positions.

-We will tell you honestly if your budget is below the threshold where work will genuinely move the needle in your competitive set.
-Misallocated SEO budget in the Bay Area is the most expensive marketing mistake a founder can make, not because the spend itself is large, but because the opportunity cost of twelve months of misspent effort is enormous at a Bay Area growth stage.
+If your budget is below the threshold where work will move the needle in your competitive set, we will say so at the kickoff.
+Misallocated SEO budget in the Bay Area can carry significant opportunity cost given the pace of Bay Area growth-stage competition.

 Chapter 04 · The AI stack